 Today’s article is written by Suzannah Windsor.

-Update—2020: Since first writing this review, I’ve published short stories in the Canadian literary magazines The Dalhousie Review (which also nominated me for The Journey Prize), Geist and Prairie Fire, as well as a personal essay in The Writer magazine.
-I’ve also been the recipient of several writing grants from the Ontario Arts Council to help me complete my short story collection and write a novel.
-Finally, in 2017 I was invited to be an instructor for The Story Intensive, a semester-long live version of Sarah’s self-paced creative writing course created by Sarah Selecky.
+Update—2020: Since first writing this course review, I’ve published short stories in The Dalhousie Review (which also nominated me for The Journey Prize), Geist and Prairie Fire, as well as a personal essay in The Writer magazine.
+I’ve been the recipient of several writing grants from the Ontario Arts Council to help me complete a short story collection and write a novel, and I’ve acted as an instructor twice for The Story Intensive, a semester-long online creative writing course created by Sarah Selecky.
 Sarah is the author of This Cake Is for the Party and Radiant Shimmering Light.

 Have you ever wondered what the difference is between your average published book and the ones that go on to receive accolades?
 The type of books that have gold stars and big-name blurbs on the cover?

 I think I know now.